top TOP

 He has served on the ICRF Chicago Board and Medical Advisory Committee since in 2019.

-Katie IntraterKatie Intrater previously served as President of the Visions young leadership division of ICRF for five years.
-She is currently Vice President for AtData, managing strategic partnerships and generating new business.
+Katie IntraterKatie Intrater Kaluzna previously served for five years as President of the Visions young leadership division of ICRF.
+She is currently Vice President at AtData, where she leads enterprise business development across the company’s fraud prevention and marketing services solutions.

 Edward KaplanEdward Kaplan, MD, is a Medical Oncologist and Hematologist in Skokie.
 He received his medical degree at Loyola-Stritch School of Medicine, with residency and fellowship training at Northwestern University Medical School.
 He joined the faculty at Rush University and was the cofounder and director of the Comprehensive Center for Gastrointestinal Malignancies at the Rush Cancer Institute.
 He was also Chairman of the Department of Hematology and Oncology at Rush North Shore Medical Center until 2010.